Computer and Software Ideas

 Easter Computer Quiz Questions:

-I have written a free Quiz Set about Easter that covers the whole story.
+I have written a free Quiz Set about Easter that covers the whole Easter story, including Palm Sunday.
 It is for use with the popular Fall of Jericho quiz game program.
-Update: Sonsoft has donated Fall of Jericho software as a free downloaded to our supporting members.
-Learn more and get the software.

 The quiz questions are formatted as a text file for use by the software, but you can also copy the questions out of the file for use in any other quiz software or non-computer workshop uses.
+The layout of the text will be a little wonky but you can clean that up in your wordprocessor.

 To download the file go to the COMPUTER and GAME Workshop Lessons and Ideas for teaching Holy Week here.
+See the Fall of Jericho tech notes for help copying the question set into the correct folder on your computer.